SeeedDocument/Wio_Node/Wio Node.md

 ***
 ## Introduction

 Building IoT project is exciting, as you can connect almost everything around you and control them.
 However it is also not easy to build IoT applications since it requires a lot of hard works such as hardware programming, jump wires, soldering etc.Even a well trained user would spend hours to hanlde all the work, let alone beginers.
-In order to simplify the development of IoT project, Seeed initiated **[Wio Link](http://www.seeedstudio.com/wiki/Wio_Link)** on **[kickstarter](https://www.kickstarter.com/projects/seeed/wio-link-3-steps-5-minutes-build-your-iot-applicat?ref=nav_search)** and it turn out a big sucess.The slogen on kickstarter well defined the main feature of Wio link:3 steps.
+In order to simplify the development of IoT project, Seeed launched **[Wio Link](http://www.seeedstudio.com/wiki/Wio_Link)** on **[kickstarter](https://www.kickstarter.com/projects/seeed/wio-link-3-steps-5-minutes-build-your-iot-applicat?ref=nav_search)** and it turn out a big sucess.The slogen on kickstarter well defined the main feature of Wio link:

+**3 steps.
 5 minutes.
-Build your own IoT applications!It is simple,it is fast buiding,however it is not ideal for all conditions.
+Build your own IoT applications!**

+It is so simple, it is fast buiding, however it is not ideal for all conditions.
 What if we only need 2 grove connectors?
 What if there is limited space in the appication but Wio Link is over sized?
 What if we want to cost down?
 So right after we released Wio Link, a micro and economic solution was put on schedule,for months Seeeder has redesigned and optimized the WiFI board and here it is,the new member of Wio family---**Wio Node**.

 ![](https://github.com/SeeedDocument/Wio_Node/raw/master/pictures/Front%26Back.png)

-Just like the meaning of its name, Wio Node is truly a WiFi dot that connect things in IoT project.
+Just like the meaning of its name, Wio Node is truly a WiFi node that connect things in IoT project.
 If Wio Link is big brother, Wio node must be the little brother in the Wio family coz this cute little guy is only quarter size of Wio link while intergrates all the basic features of Wio Link.

 The ecosystem of Wio Node also consists of Open Hardware **Wio Node board**, **Open Source Wio Link Mobile App** and **Open Source IoT Server implementation**.
 So the software platform for Wio Link is also available for Wio Node.